Extracting total Amb programs from proofs: CFP (Concurrent Fixed Point Logic)

 \section{CFP (Concurrent Fixed Point Logic)}

-In \cite{IFP}, the system $\IFP$ (Intuitionistic Fixed Point Logic) was introduced. $\IFP$ is an intuitionistic first-order logic with strictly positive inductive and coinductive definitions, from the proofs of which programs can be extracted.
-The system $\CFP$ is obtained by adding to $\IFP$ two propositional operators, $\rt{A}{B}$ and $\Set(B)$, that facilitate the extraction of nondeterministic and concurrent programs.
-In this section, we introduce CFP after a short overview of IFP.
+In this section we study four formal systems, $\IFP$, $\RIFP$, $\CFP$, and $\RCFP$: $\IFP$ (Intuitionistic Fixed Point Logic) is an intuitionistic first-order logic with strictly positive inductive and coinductive definitions from the proofs of which programs can be extracted. $\RIFP$ (Realizability for $\IFP$) extends $\IFP$ to enable the formalization of types and programs and their denotational semantics, as well as realizability, and hence the formal verification of the extracted programs.
+Both systems were introduced in~\cite{IFP}. $\CFP$ is obtained by adding to $\IFP$ two propositional operators, $\rt{A}{B}$ and $\Set(B)$, that facilitate the extraction of nondeterministic and concurrent programs. $\RCFP$ is the extension of $\RIFP$ by type and program constructs for concurrency.
+While $\RIFP$ is intuitionistic, $\RCFP$ is based on classical logic, which is necessary for proving realizability of a concurrent form of the law of excluded middle.